Donald Driver: Personal life

 Driver is married to Betina Driver.
 They have three children: Cristian, Christina, and Charity.
-His son Cristian is a wide receiver for Penn State.
+His son Cristian is a wide receiver for Minnesota, which he transferred to after playing cornerback at Penn State.
 Driver is a Christian.

 Since 2004, Driver has co-hosted the statewide Packer analysis television series Inside the Huddle with Donald Driver with WLUK-TV's sports director Drew Smith.
-Every Thursday Donald talks football with John Mercure on Wisconsin's Afternoon News with John Mercure on AM 620 WTMJ.
+Every Thursday, Driver discusses football with John Mercure on Wisconsin's Afternoon News with John Mercure on AM 620 WTMJ.
 He previously served as host to the annual Offense vs. Defense softball game featuring members of the Green Bay Packers.

 As a well-known athlete in the state of Wisconsin, Driver has been featured in marketing campaigns for companies such as McDonald's, AirTran Airways, Kwik Trip, Goodwill, Jani-King and Time Warner Cable.

-Throughout his career, Driver has been very active off the field, making over 300 charitable appearances since his rookie season in 1999.
-In the spring of 2001, Donald and his wife Betina created the "Donald Driver Foundation", which offers assistance to ill children with unmanageable hospital bills, provides housing for the homeless, and donates to a variety of local charities.
+Throughout his career, Driver was very active off the field, making over 300 charitable appearances since his rookie season in 1999.
+In the spring of 2001, Donald and his wife Betina created the Donald Driver Foundation, which offers assistance to ill children with unmanageable hospital bills, provides housing for the homeless, and donates to a variety of local charities.
 In December 2003, the foundation put two previously homeless families in new, fully furnished homes.

 Donald has also donated much of his time and efforts to such institutions as Children's Hospital of Wisconsin and Goodwill Industries.
 In 2001, Driver was awarded the "Community Service Award" by the Green Bay Chamber of Commerce in recognition of his outstanding community involvement.
 In 2005, he was awarded the Ed Block Courage award by his Green Bay teammates.
-Most recently, Driver was named the 2013 AMVETS Humanitarian of the Year.
+Driver was also named the 2013 AMVETS Humanitarian of the Year.